hidden cause of costochondritis

 • The role of less than perfect posture in Costochondritis

-• A briliant and fast-acting exercise to rectify this hidden cause
+• A brilliant and fast-acting exercise to rectify this hidden cause

-If you found this video useful please leave a like and let me know in the comments!
-Also, please consider subscribing to the Your Wellness Nerd YouTube channel for more helpful information.
+If you found this video useful, please leave a like and let me know in the comments!
+Also, please consider subscribing to the Your Wellness Nerd channel for more helpful information.

 - Grant